yujiaao/class-not-found/README.md

-# method-not-found to help you solve ClassNotFoundException & MethodNotFoundException problem
+# class-not-found to help you solve ClassNotFoundException & NoSuchMethodException problem

 Goal:
- Every time when a `ClassNotFoundException` or a `MethodNotFoundException`  is thrown, your awesome application refuses to continue running.
+ Every time when a `ClassNotFoundException` or a `NoSuchMethodException`  is thrown, your awesome application refuses to continue running.
 To find out what is the right version of jar need to use, is a time-consuming and exhausting job.
 This project is to help you solve this problem by searching your local maven repository.